serefcann/face_recognition/README.md

 # Face Recognition with Pre-Trained Dataset

 This project demonstrates real-time face recognition using a webcam.
 The `test.py` script detects faces in the video feed and identifies individuals that have been pre-trained in the system.
-When a recognized face is detected, the corresponding name is displayed above the bounding box around the face.
+When a recognized face is detected, the corresponding name is displayed above the box around the face.

 ![image](https://github.com/user-attachments/assets/6e00492d-b0d4-4ad4-b80c-8dc79bfa58fd)